KshitijChandrakar/OOPS_Final_Project/README.md

 # Space Invaders in Java

+## Introduction and Problem Statement
-This project is a simple implementation of the classic Space Invaders game, but in Java.
+This project is a simple implementation of the classic Space Invaders game, but in Java using Swing.
 It includes features such as player movement, shooting, alien movement, and a game over screen.

 ## Some features
 - Player movement (left and right)